TagStudioDev/TagStudio/README.md

 **Yes!!** I recommend taking a look at the [Priority Features](#priority-features), [Future Features](#future-features), and [Features I Won't Pull](#features-i-likely-wont-addpull) lists, as well as the project issues to see what’s currently being worked on.
 Please do not submit pull requests with new feature additions without opening up an issue with a feature request first.

 Code formatting is automatically checked via [ruff](https://docs.astral.sh/ruff/).

-To format your code, install ruff via `pip install -r requirements-dev.txt` and run `ruff format`
+To format the code manually, install ruff via `pip install -r requirements-dev.txt` and then run `ruff format`

+To format the code automatically before each commit, there's a configured action available for `pre-commit` hook.
+Install it by running `pre-commit install`.
+The hook will be executed each time on running `git commit`.